24 Best Detective Novels Series for Fans of Crime Books and Intrigue

-Detective series has been a staple of the literary world for decades, providing readers with thrilling tales of mystery and suspense.
+Detective series have been a staple of the literary world for decades, providing readers with thrilling tales of mystery and suspense.
 The best detective characters know when to empathize and when to seek truth and justice.
 Novels involving these protagonists are evidence of the human ability to decipher clues and point out deception to crack various cases.

 These stimulating best detective series books offer something for everyone.
 Check out the best Mickey Spillane books for a crime-thriller fix!